mexico86/mxco86-website/content/articles/mapping_for_team_alignment.md

 work.
 This is particularly important at the start of new activities, which are sometimes difficult to grasp.

-We've always been interested in tools and techniques to help with technical communication and, perhaps more importantly, give structure when approaching organisational challenges.
+We are always interested in tools and techniques to help with technical communication and, perhaps more importantly, that give structure when approaching organisational challenges.
 About three or four years ago, when looking into ways of communicating technical strategy, we discovered Wardley Mapping.
-After using mapping in a few different areas it's become a vital tool in our daily work.
+After using mapping in a number of areas it's become a vital tool in our daily work.

 ## Facilitating Technical Conversations {#facilitating-technical-conversations}